-- Policy 2.6.1: The area designated as Town Center Mixed-Use (TCMU) on the Future Land streetscape, buildings near to the street edge, methods to reduce overall parking requirements in order to limit aggregate parking supply, and similar improvement program to provide a complete and inter-connected sidewalk network throughout the Town.
-Town. - Policy 2.6.2: By 2019, ∓the Town shall improve pedestrian connectivity across NW 67th Avenue/Ludlam Road within the TCMU area by reducing vehicle lane widths of NW 67th Avenue within the TCMU area to 10 feet (in order to reduce pedestrian crossing distances and reduce automobile speeds on NW 67th Avenue during non-peak traffic times) and by establishing at least two additional sanctioned pedestrian crossings (besides at Main Street).
+- Policy 2.6.1: The area designated as Town Center Mixed-Use (TCMU) on the Future Land streetscape, buildings near to the street edge, methods to reduce overall parking requirements in order to limit aggregate parking supply, and similar improvement program to provide a complete and inter connected sidewalk network throughout the Town.
+Town. - Policy 2.6.2: The Town shall improve pedestrian connectivity across NW 67th Avenue/Ludlam Road within the TCMU area by reducing vehicle lane widths of NW 67th Avenue within the TCMU area to 10 feet (in order to reduce pedestrian crossing distances and reduce automobile speeds on NW 67th Avenue during non-peak traffic times) and by establishing at least two additional sanctioned pedestrian crossings (besides at Main Street).
 As part of the Greenways and Trails Master Plan, analyze the existing bicycle circulation system in Miami Lakes and develop a capital improvement program to improve the current facilities, extend the system to unserved areas within the Town and inter-connect with the regional bikeway system.
-As part of the study, assess whether bikeways should be placed in pavement adjacent to vehicular travel lanes or should be separated from vehicular travel lanes by a buffer. - Policy 2.6.3: Review the land development code and, if appropriate, identify amendments to provide enhanced bikeway and sidewalk facilities from private development projects, and on-site bicycle parking facilities at all multi-family, commercial and industrial sites which are redeveloped or newly developed. - Policy 2.6.4:By 2018, #the Land Development Code shall include incentives for providing bicycle parking on sites directly adjacent to designated off-road greenway and trail facilties, such as reduced vehiclar parking requirements.
-Review existing parking standards and, if appropriate, consider new standards that provide for space reduction and/or credit for those developments that provide bicycle facilities.
+As part of the study, assess whether bikeways should be placed in pavement adjacent to vehicular travel lanes or should be separated from vehicular travel lanes by a buffer. - Policy 2.6.3: Review the land development code and, if appropriate, identify amendments to provide enhanced bikeway and sidewalk facilities from private development projects, and on-site bicycle parking facilities at all multi-family, commercial and industrial sites which are redeveloped or newly developed. - Policy 2.6.4: The Land Development Code shall include incentives for providing bicycle parking on sites directly adjacent to designated off-road greenway and trail facilties, such as reduced vehiclar parking requirements.
+Review existing parking standards and, if appropriate, consider new standards that provide for space reduction and/or credit for those developments that provide bicycle facilities. - Policy 2.6.5:Seek enhancement grants from all appropriate and through the MPO, FDOT and other available sources to fund implementation of the bicycle and pedestrian improvements identified in this Element in Miami Lakes. - Policy 2.6.6:Work with public, private and nonprofit partners the MPO/State Bicycle and Pedestrian Coordinator to promote public education of the benefits of walking and bicycling through distribution of information available on line and printed materials.